About

 I also loved to sell.
 Still do.

-Studio Eight Seven Nine was born from that intersection — between design and sales, behaviour and beauty.
-I wanted to build a studio that didn’t just make things look good, but made them work.
+Studio Eight Seven Nine was born at that intersection, between design and sales, behaviour and beauty.
+A studio built not just to make things look good, but to make them work.
 Spatially.
 Commercially.
 Emotionally.

-Today, I work with founders — often women — who’ve built powerful digital brands and are now ready to enter the physical world with the same clarity, care, and conversion.
-Together, we design stores, showrooms, and spaces that feel intimate, intelligent, and commercially sharp.
+Today, I work with founders, often women, who’ve built powerful digital brands and are now ready to enter the physical world with the same clarity, care, and conversion.
+Together, we design stores, showrooms, and spatial experiences that feel intimate, intelligent, and commercially sharp.

-Today’s customer is layered — exposed to more, expecting more, and moved by more than product alone.
-And I believe space has the power to meet that: to make people feel seen, seduced, and safe.
+Because today’s customer is layered, exposed to more, expecting more, and moved by more than product alone.
+I believe space can meet that: it can make people feel seen, seduced, and safe.

 My background in luxury still informs everything I do.
 The attention to detail.
 The understanding of tempo.
 The weight of emotion in a well-timed gesture.
 It would be a waste not to use it.

-And because space alone isn’t enough, I’m also developing a framework to teach the emotional tactics behind high-touch sales.
+And because space alone isn’t enough, I’m developing a framework to teach the emotional mechanics behind high-touch sales.

-It’s not just the design that converts — it’s the people inside the space.
+Because it’s not just the design that converts, it’s the people inside it.

 Staff who understand that today’s customer isn’t buying for the sake of it.

-If you’re building something serious — and you want a space that feels as considered as your brand — you’re in the right place.
+If you’re building something serious, and want a space that feels as considered as your brand, you’re in the right place.

 Eunice